Ajied21/Final_Project_Dibimbing/README.md

 - `make spark-consume-exchanges`
 - `make spark-consume-markets`
 4. **Run for create a dataset on BigQuery** :
+- Create a folder and name it credentials, then download the service account file on GCP and put it in the credentials folder then use it as the variable "credentials" for the variables.tf file in the terraform folder.
 - `cd terraform`
 - `terraform init`
 - `terraform apply`